osrmt/osrmt/README.md

 OSRMT is crossplatform application, it was tested on the following OS: Windows, Linux (Centos distribution) and MacOS.

 ## Supported Databases
-Initially OSRMT doesn't need any additional set up after installation - just install and run the application.
+Initially OSRMT doesn't need any additional DB set up after installation - just install and run the application.

 But if you need external storage for the application data you can use one of the following supported DBMS systems:
 - Oracle;